MASILab/PreQual/README.md

     # If set to 1 the images are individually scaled to a common mean intensity
     --scale=0

-For `topup` options that require additional inputs, place the file in the inputs directory and use the following syntax: `--<myinputoption> /INPUTS/<file.ext>`.
-For `topup` options that produce additional outputs, the file will save in the output directory under the “TOPUP” folder by using the following syntax: `--<myoutputoption> /OUTPUTS/TOPUP/<file.ext>`.
+These parameters should be formatted as a list separated by +'s with no spaces (i.e., `--extra_topup_args=--scale=1+--regrid=0`).
+For `topup` options that require additional inputs, place the file in the inputs directory and use the following syntax: `--<myinputoption>=/INPUTS/<file.ext>`.
+For `topup` options that produce additional outputs, the file will save in the output directory under the “TOPUP” folder by using the following syntax: `--<myoutputoption>=/OUTPUTS/TOPUP/<file.ext>`.
 Note that in this case `/INPUTS` and `/OUTPUTS` should be named exactly as is and are NOT the path to the input and output directory on your file system.

 Default = none

 **--eddy\_cuda 8.0/9.1/off**

 Run FSL’s `eddy` with NVIDIA GPU acceleration.
-If this parameter is 8.0 or 9.1, either CUDA 8.0 or 9.1 must be installed and properly configured on your system, respectively, and the `--nv` flag must be run in the singularity command.
+If this parameter is 8.0 or 9.1, either CUDA 8.0 or 9.1 must be installed, properly configured on your system, and bound into the container, respectively.
+Additionally the `--nv` flag must be run in the singularity command.
 If this parameter is off, `eddy` is run with OPENMP CPU multithreading.
 See `--num_threads` for more information.
 CUDA is required to run `eddy` with `--mporder` (intra-volume slice-wise motion correction).
 See `--extra_eddy_args` for more information.

 Default = off